ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * See a recommended min committee size of 111 [here](https://vitalik.ca/files/Ithaca201807_Sharding.pdf); our algorithm will generally ensure the committee size is at least half the target.
 * The `SQRT_E_DROP_TIME` constant is the amount of time it takes for the inactivity leak to cut deposits of non-participating validators by ~39.4%.
 * The `BASE_REWARD_QUOTIENT` constant dictates the per-cycle interest rate assuming all validators are participating, assuming total deposits of 1 ETH.
 It corresponds to ~2.57% annual interest assuming 10 million participating ETH.
-* At most `1/MAX_CHURN_QUOTIENT` of the validators can change during each validator set change.
+* At most `1/MAX_CHURN_QUOTIENT` of the validators can change during each validator registry change.
 * The `MAX_WITHDRAWALS_PER_CYCLE` parameter correspond to 5.2m ETH in ~6 months.

 **Validator status codes**